yenhuanli/yenhuanli.github.io/source/_posts/2016-12-12-interesting-talks-in-nips-2016.markdown

 ---
 layout: post
-title: "Some Interesting Talks in NIPS 2016"
+title: "Some Interesting Talks at NIPS 2016"
 date: 2016-12-12 22:57:59 +0100
 comments: true
 categories:
 ---

 NIPS 2016 was quite successful, in the sense that most of the papers interesting to me were chosen as oral presentations:)